MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/revoke-access-user.md

 This article describes how to revoke access for documents that you've protected from Microsoft Office.

 Revoking access for a protected document prevents other users from accessing the document, even if you've given them access before.
 For more information, see [User Guide: Classify and protect with the Azure Information Protection unified labeling client](clientv2-classify-protect.md).

+Track and revoke features for the unified labeling client are currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Revoke access from Microsoft Office apps